-Travelers face many choices when they take a trip, and one of them is what kinds of accommodations to book.
-Gone are the days when a hotel was the only option — these days, business and leisure travelers on an extended trip can choose to stay in a serviced apartment instead of a hotel.
+Travelers face many choices when they take a trip, and one of them is what kind of accommodations to book.
+Gone are the days when a hotel was the only option.
+These days, leisure and business travelers on an extended trip can choose to stay in a serviced apartment instead of a hotel.

 Many hotel rooms provide little more than a bed and a bath; a dresser, wardrobe, desk or small couch may be included if you’re lucky.
-Serviced apartments are fully furnished with all the typical furniture you’d find in a residence.
-They’re also fully equipped with everything you need to cook and live, from pots and pans to laundry baskets.
-Speaking of laundry baskets: some serviced apartments even have an in-unit washer/dryer.
+Serviced apartments are fully furnished with all the typical furniture you’d find in a home.
+They’re also fully equipped with everything you need to work, cook and live, from a desk to pots and pans to laundry baskets.
+Speaking of laundry baskets: many serviced apartments even have an in-unit washer/dryer.

-4. Typical Length of Stays in Serviced Apartments vs. Hotels
+4. Typical length of stay in serviced apartments vs. hotels

 You may also benefit from tax savings by staying in a serviced apartment for an extended period of time.
 This can vary widely, however, by municipality and your expected length of stay.

 The amenities provided at hotels and serviced apartments can vary.
-Amenities a hotel has that a serviced apartment may lack include room service, concierge service, a mini bar, an onsite restaurant and/or bar, a spa and continental breakfast.
-Depending on the building, serviced apartments may come with amenities like a pool, fitness center, terrace, roof deck, attended lobby, pet facilities, laundry facilities and resident lounges.
-Wi-Fi is almost always included in the cost of a serviced apartment, while many hotels still charge extra for it.
+Amenities a hotel has that a serviced apartment may lack include room service, a mini bar, an on-site restaurant and/or bar, a spa and continental breakfast.
+Depending on the building, serviced apartments may come with amenities like a pool, fitness center, terrace, roof deck, attended lobby, laundry facilities and resident lounges.
+Many of them are pet-friendly, too!
+Lastly, WiFi is almost always included in the cost of a serviced apartment, while many hotels still charge extra for it.